Greenchinesetea/Arduino/README.md

 # Arduino
-Some basic Arduino codes to help you save time
+Some Arduino codes to help you save time